PokerFacem8/discord-bot/README.md

 # discord-bot
-Discord Bot to manage servers.
+The Discord Bot main goal is to help admins manage their servers and also provide some fun interactions.
+Because this is an open-source project, feel free to share your ideas to improve this bot.

 ## Core Functionalities

-This bot....
+This bot already provides some basic functionalities:

 ### Purge Chat